-uncertainty.
-To deal with this kind of uncertainty, we pursue a $\Gamma$ -robust approach (Bertsimas and Sim 2003; Sim 2004) in which the follower only hedges against a subset of the uncertain parameters that adversely influence the solution to the problem.
-In particular, we exploit the main result by Bertsimas and Sim (2003) and Sim (2004) for $\Gamma$ -robust single-level problems-namely that the $\Gamma$ -robust counterpart of a binary problem can be solved by solving a finite number of deterministic binary problems that is linear in the problem data.
-Exact approaches for $\Gamma$ -robust min-max problems have been presented in our previous work (Beck et al. 2023a).
-Moreover, the heuristics proposed in DeNegre (2011) and Fischetti et al. (2018) can be applied to specific classes of $\Gamma$ -robust interdiction problems after some modifications.
-However, we are not aware of any general-purpose methods in the literature that can tackle mixed-integer linear bilevel problems with a $\Gamma$ -robust follower.
-Due to the overall hardness of the considered problems, which are $\Sigma_p^2$ -hard in general (see Jeroslow (1985) for the first results on multilevel problems in the context of the polynomial hierarchy and Grüne and Wulf (2024) for very recent developments in this area), we thus study primal heuristics for these problems.
+subset of the uncertain parameters that adversely influence the solution to the problem.
+In particular, we exploit the main result by Bertsimas and Sim (2003) and Sim (2004) for Γ -robust single-level problems-namely that the Γ -robust counterpart of a binary problem can be solved by solving a finite number of deterministic binary problems that is linear in the problem data.
+Apart from the exact approaches that have been considered for a similar setting in our previous work (Beck et al. 2023a), we are not aware of any alternative methods in the literature that can tackle mixed-integer linear bilevel problems with a Γ-robust follower directly.
+Due to the overall hardness of the considered problems, which are Σ_p^2 -hard in general, besides exact approaches, it is also reasonable to study primal heuristics for these problems.
 We present such heuristics that have the following special properties: They (i) do not require problem-specific tailoring as they rely on solving a linear number of bilevel problems of the nominal type, they (ii) allow to use state-of-the-art as well as off-the-shelf solvers for the solution of these problems, they (iii) provide dual bounds from which ex-post quality guarantees can be derived, and they (iv) support a parallelization of the solution of the nominal problems.
-The latter aspects can make a huge difference when considering $\Gamma$ -robust bilevel problems computationally.
-First, in our numerical study, we observe that our heuristics frequently outperform alternative approaches adapted from the literature in terms of the solution quality.
-In particular, our methods solve a considerable number of instances to global optimality.
-Second, for the special case of $\Gamma$ -robust interdiction problems, we can find significant speed-up factors if our method is used.
-Finally, let us comment on another design principle of our heuristics.
-As mentioned above, the bilevel problems considered in this paper are $\Sigma_p^2$ -hard in general.
-Usually, if one designs primal heuristics for hard problems, one aims to devise methods that produce primal feasible points quickly, i.e., one aims to resort to solving problems that are formally easier than the original problem.
-From a formal complexity-theoretical point of view, this is not the case for our heuristics since we iteratively solve mixed-integer bilevel problems of the nominal type.
-Although we suspect that the latter are on the same level of the polynomial hierarchy, they are easier to solve in a practical sense as they are of the nominal (and not of the robust) type anymore.
-In particular, this allows to exploit the sub-problems' structure and existing solution approaches for these sub-problems.
+The latter aspects can make a huge difference when considering Γ -robust bilevel problems computationally.
+First, in our numerical study, we observe that our heuristics solve a considerable number of instances to global optimality.
+Second, for the special case of Γ -robust interdiction problems, we find significant speed-up factors if our method is used.

 The remainder of this paper is organized as follows.
-In Section 2, we describe the overall problem statement and present the main result by Bertsimas and Sim (2003) and Sim (2004), which we apply to the $\Gamma$ -robust lower-level problem.
-In Section 3, we focus on the special case of $\Gamma$ -robust mixed-integer linear min-max problems for which we present a heuristic that is based on solving a linear number of bilevel problems of the nominal type.
-The latter is extended to the general $\Gamma$ -robust bilevel setting in Section 4.
+In Section 2, we describe the overall problem statement and present the main result by Bertsimas and Sim (2003) and Sim (2004), which we apply to the Γ -robust lower-level problem.
+In Section 3, we focus on the special case of mixed-integer linear Γ -robust min-max problems for which we present a heuristic that is based on solving a linear number of bilevel problems of the nominal type.
+The latter is extended for the general Γ -robust bilevel setting in Section 4.
 In Section 5, we perform an extensive computational study to assess the performance of the heuristic methods presented in this paper.
 Finally, we derive conclusions in Section 6.